gwu-montreal/know-your-rights/copy-src/en/01-text.md

 - the client is too demanding about performance
 - the client has not paid certain small costs

-You **can not** end the contract during a time that causes the client damage

-- For example, the day before a big deadline
+You **can't** end the contract during a time that causes the client damage — for example, the day before a big deadline.

 ## Leaves and Absences